bxdoan/bxdoan/README.md

 <div align="center">

-> Life is 10% what happens to me and 90% of how I react to it.
+> The only way to do great work is to love what you do.

-> — Charles Swindoll —
+> — Steve Jobs —

 </div>